azukimochi/loyalty-program-app/README.md

 ## Main Functionalities

 * Users will have to log into their SuperMiles account with their email and password.
 A successful login will generate a JWT session token that will be validated with every API call to ensure the correct user is logged in and is thus capable of making changes to their account.
-For testing purposes, this app's JWT tokens expire in 15 minutes.
+For testing purposes, this app's JWT tokens expire in about 10 minutes.
 * After logging in, the user is redirected to their dashboard.
 There, they will see their current balance of SuperMiles points and the AirBuds products that can be redeemed.
 * By clicking on the quantity drop down, colour drop down and the colour cards, the price/value of the potential redemption is updated.
 * By clicking the *Redeem* button, a modal to confirm the order will pop up.
 The user will either click *Cancel* to discard the order and return to the dashboard or *Redeem* to proceed with the order.